enso-org/enso/doc/design/runtime/runtime.md

   + A description of the dependency-tracking strategy.
   + A description of the eviction strategies in use, especially concerning type alterations and specialisation.
-It needs to account for changes in (inputs, outputs, type, code, and code that it depends on or depends on it).
+It needs to account for changes in (inputs, outputs, type (incl.
+Monad, Exception), code, and code that it depends on or depends on it, strictness).
   + The mechanisms by which it allows for hot-reloading (keeping data around where possible)
   + The LRU mechanism that maintains some N sets of in/out for each code block.